MichaelBieri/michaelbieri.github.io/index.md

     <article>
       <h1 style="font-size:200%;color:orange;">Hello, welcome</h1>
       <h2 style="font-size:400%;color:white;">I'm Michael Bieri</h2>
       <p style="color:white;">I'm Michael from Switzerland, a broadly interested person in technology.
 My journey began with a WordPress homepage, and through the Arduino world, I now landed in the world of digitalization and data topics.
 In my professional career I have 6 years of experience as an electronic and building technology requirements engineer / project manager.
-Alongside my tech pursuits, I also enjoy aviation✈️, music🎺, and sports🧭🚲.</p>
+Alongside my tech pursuits, I also enjoy music🎺 and sports🧭🚲.</p>
     </article>

   <picture>